 'Tadeusz Mazowiecki: We Can Apply the Word 'Barbarity' to Srebrenica,' Le Monde (France), 26 July 1995 (in French).
+D111 □

+He went to Tuzla, where 29,000 refugees arrived after the 'safe area' fell.
+"I met with several dozen people," he said during a telephone call on Monday night, July 24.
+"It took them between six and 12 days to reach Tuzla, by bus or through the forest, under horrible conditions, crossing the front lines.
+I specifically talked to people who were victims of violence.
 According to the former Polish prime minister, "We do not have any information about the status of 7,000 residents of the enclave.
 We are sure that some were summarily executed by the Serbians.
 We fear the worst for the others.
 The problem is that our delegation was not authorised to go on site to conduct an investigation.
 Neither was the International Committee of the Red Cross.
 The tragedy is clearly not over.
 Speaking unequivocally, he said, "We can apply the word 'barbarity' here.
 The witnesses we spoke to were clearly believable.
 One refugee told us that he saw a Serbian militiaman walking through a village in the enclave carrying a woman's head and limbs.
 There are many other horrible statements.
 We will send all of them to the International War Crimes Tribunal in The Haque."

-On 23 July, during a press conference in Zagreb, Colonel Karremans, the commander of the Dutch UNPROFOR contingent in Srebrenica went so far as to compliment General Mladic, commander of the Bosnian Serb forces.
+On 23 July, during a press conference in Zagreb, Colonel Karremans, the commander of the Dutch UNPROFOR contingent in Srebrenica went so far as to compliment

+General Mladic, commander of the Bosnian Serb forces.
 The Dutch Prime Minister and Crown Prince feted the efforts of the Dutch contingent, congratulating them on "doing everything possible to protect the population."

-tor, expecting him to lay the blame at the door of the Dutch contingent.
+The reporters then turned to MSF Holland's executive director, expecting him to lay the blame at the door of the Dutch contingent.

 'When the Dutch 'Blue Helmets' Clinked Glasses with the Serbians in Srebrenica...'
 Le Monde (France), 2 September 1995 (in French).
+D112 ☑